(Yangon, Bagan, Inle Lake)

-Simply a “must-do” when visiting Bagan.
+Simply a must-do when visiting Bagan.
 Early morning before sunrise you will be picked up at your hotel and driven to the launch site for a spectacular hot air balloon ride over the temple zone in Bagan.
-The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are simply breathtakingly spectacular.
-After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before bringing you to your hotel.
+The mostly British balloon pilots are operating each balloon under highest UK safety standards and the views you will get are breathtakingly spectacular.
+After floating in the air and following the wind you will land safely and be welcomed back on the ground by a smiling crew serving cold champagne before taking you back to your hotel.

 Villa Inle Resort & Spa is located beside the cultural and natural icon that is Myanmar’s Inle Lake.
 Spread over more than 20 acres on the eastern fringe of the lake near the village of Maing Tauk, the property features 16 secluded lakeside villas.
-All villas at Villa Inle Resort & Spa are designed to harmoniously blend in with the natural environment and feature hand-selected local paintings and antiques, high wooden ceilings, spacious living areas and bathrooms.
+All villas at Villa Inle Resort & Spa are designed to harmoniously blend in with the natural environment and feature hand-selected local paintings and antiques, high wooden ceilings, spacious living areas and well appointed bathrooms.
 Rooms include king size beds, air conditioning with heating facility, LCD television, WiFi access and lakefront balconies.
 Hotel Restaurant serves Western & Shan, Myanmar and Inthar cuisine.
-The hotel also features Spa Services on site.
+The hotel also features a spa services on site.

 Enjoy the usage of a private vehicle with English speaking driver and guide at leisure for a half day in Yangon.